Emmajr10/EmmaPersonalportfoliowebsite/README.md

 Chatbot
 The portfolio includes a simple interactive chatbot developed with JavaScript.
 The chatbot responds to user questions related to my:
-# the skill tells what i have gained
+# The skill tells what i have gained.
 Skills
-# the certification what certificate I have achieved
+# The certification what certificate I have achieved
 Certifications
 # It will tell the  projects i have worked
 Projects
-# the current job that i am doing at the moment
+# The current job that i am doing at the moment
 Experience

 This feature improves user engagement by allowing visitors to quickly obtain information about my qualifications.